dfinity/ICRC/ICRCs/ICRC-7/ICRC-7.md

 ### icrc7_token_metadata

 Returns the token metadata for `token_ids`, a list of token ids.
-Each element of the response vector comprises a `token_id` and the `metadata` corresponding to this token.
+Each tuple in the response vector comprises a token id as first element and the metadata corresponding to this token expressed as a `Value` as second element.

 ```candid "Type definitions" +=
 // Generic value in accordance with ICRC-3